gauravvjn/gauravvjn.github.io/content/articles/stack-in-python.md

 date: 2019-04-24
 category: Datastructure And Algorithm
 tags: algorithm, datastructure, stack
-Authors: Gaurav Jain
+authors: Gaurav Jain
-Summary:
+summary:
-coverImage: /images/stack_in_python.jpg
+coverimage: /images/stack_in_python.jpg
 ---

 A stack is a datastructure with two basic operations, those are `push` and `pop`.